Egyptian AI Lens: Architecture and Design of an LLM-Powered Art Analysis System

 Introduction

-The Egyptian AI Lens is a web application that leverages Google's Gemini vision model to analyze ancient Egyptian art.
-Users can upload images of tomb paintings, temple reliefs, or hieroglyphic inscriptions to receive detailed analysis including character identification, historical context, and location insights.
+In this blog post, I present Egyptian AI Lens, a web application that leverages Google’s Gemini model to analyze ancient Egyptian art.
+Users can upload images of tomb paintings, temple reliefs, or hieroglyphic inscriptions to receive detailed analyses, including character identification, historical context, and location insights.

 System Architecture Overview